Whimsy Stick

 The biggest mistake with Border Collies is never letting them catch the lure.
 If the sequence never resolves, the drive escalates instead of settling.
 Let them win every 3 to 4 reps, practice drop-it after every capture, and end the session while they still want more.

-Week 1: Shadow chasing dropped from 8+ episodes to 3 to 4 daily.
+Week 1: Shadow chasing dropped from 8+ episodes to 3–4 daily.
 Week 3: Down to 1 episode or fewer most days.
-The dog started settling on a mat after sessions without being asked.
+The dog started settling on a mat after sessions without being asked, no cue required.

 Australian Shepherds: Chase-and-Cut Energy That Never Stops

-Australian Shepherds were bred to work livestock by cutting and redirecting, and that relentless stamina translates directly to how they interact with a flirt pole.
+Australian Shepherds were bred to work livestock by cutting and redirecting.
+That relentless stamina translates directly to how they interact with a flirt pole.
 Where a Border Collie locks on and stalks, an Aussie sprints and cuts.
 They cover more ground per session and handle faster, more erratic lure movement well.

-The challenge with Aussies isn’t getting them to engage.
-It’s getting them to stop.
+The challenge with Aussies is not getting them to engage.
+It is getting them to stop.
 Keep sessions to 10 to 12 minutes, vary direction constantly, and enforce a structured settle afterward with a chew or enrichment activity.

 Cattle Dogs, Shelties, Kelpies, and the Rest of the Group